epomatti/aws-ec2-ha-cluster/README.md

 To simulate the permission issue, login with the `ec2launcher` IAM user and launch an instance.

 This user doesn't have KMS permissions, and the launch should fail due to that.
 Immediately after launching, the instance will go to `Shutting-down` state and terminate.

+💡 For the auto scaler, [special permissions][1] are required and implemented into the Terraform recipe.

 ## 4 - Create the HA cluster

 Create the `cluster/.auto.tfvars` file that points to the AMI: